-You can contact SB&H and know that we will be there to listen and support you through the daily challenges of living with hydrocephalus.
+You can contact Hydrocephalus Canada (HC) and know that we will be there to listen and support you through the daily challenges of living with hydrocephalus.
 We are your source for comfort and understanding, providing emotional support and information.
 Our staff and volunteers are empathetic having shared many similar experiences.

 Share your experiences and knowledge through our regional support/social groups that bring people together to meet others affected by hydrocephalus.
 Through our Linking Program we encourage one-to-one support between individuals with similar experiences to share coping strategies.
 Ask us how to get linked by calling 800-387-1575 or email us at firstname.lastname@example.org.